 Getting married for women, TO ME, seems like entering an enterprise that is designed to benefit men.
-Imagine going to a party as a +1 to your friend and meeting a group of strangers (who know each other).
+Imagine going to a party as a +1 to your friend and meeting a group of strangers (who know each other since they wore diapers).
 Now imagine playing a game that they invented in college based on their personalities and internal jokes.
 You are an outsider, by the virtue of not having seen them in puberty, by default, no matter how hard they try to include you, no matter how much of a people’s person you are.
 Women are the ‘+1’s going to the husband’s friend’s party in an Indian marriage.

 In subtler, day-to-day unavoidable power struggles between me and my in-laws (similar to the ones between me and my family), my partner will become a moderator.
-Moderate issues between ‘a woman who is an out-group in HIS family’ and ‘a person who has raised him for double the amount of time he has known me’.
+To moderate issues between ‘a woman who is an out-group in HIS family’ against a person who has raised him for double the amount of time he has known me.
 This is an unfair position to put him in.
-But for me, my partner to take himself out of the equation will mean being left alone in an unknown territory, 1 vs. all, on the opposing team’s homeground, of all places!
+But for my partner to take himself out of the equation will mean being left alone in an unknown territory, 1 vs. all, on the opposing team’s homeground, of all places!
 You wouldn’t let your team play that way!